thrly/teaching/interactive-music-lecture_thrly.md

 Max's visual architecture allows a very different workflow and method of thinking from more traditional text-based programming languages.
 This has advantages and disadvantages (we can think linearly and non-linearly, but sometimes dealing with messy wires is more confusing than neatly blocked script).

-Max has _**truely excellent tutorials, help and support systems**_ which make it a pretty friendly tool to use.
+Max has _**truly excellent tutorials, help and support systems**_ which make it a pretty friendly tool to use.

 #### Some interesting musical projects using Max